beboyle/mapFns/mapFns.md

 |                is also an array             |
 |         |   unique: true                    |
 ```
- - Note that `coords` can optionally be an array of points (which are in turn arrays of [lng,lat].
+ - Note that multiple circles can be draw as a single layer.    `coords` can optionally be an array of points (which are in turn arrays of [lng,lat].
 If so, `props` can also vary by point if  also provided as an array.

 ## plotText( )
 Draws text at a point.